peter88213/mdnovel/README.md

   to the sections of the novel text.
 - *mdnovel* provides a **plot grid** with plot line notes for each section.
 This allows you to see the big picture and keep track of multiple subplots.
+- The section relationships to plot lines, characters, locations, and items can also be displayed and edited with a spreadsheet-like matrix.
 - To keep track of progress, the **word count** and the **completion status** of the sections are displayed.
+  *mdnovel* dan display a list of daily word count log entries.
 - Individual chapters and sections can be flagged as "unused" to exclude them from document export.
 - You can add information about the **narrative time** and duration to each section.
 If you enter a date, the day of the week is displayed.
 You can also call up the age of characters that are assigned to a section.
-The date and time information can be synchronised with dedicated timeline software.
+The date and time information can be synchronised with the [Timeline](http://thetimelineproj.sourceforge.net/) application.
 - For **printing**, *mdnovel* exports a neatly designed novel manuscript that can be converted with *pandoc* into several document and ebook formats.
 - *mdnovel* saves its data in a single, easy-to-understand Markdown/YAML-formatted text file.